nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 3. the moment of ‘insight’

-4. a closer examination of the problem shows that the solution is faulty, but might be saved by some suitable revision
+4. a closer examination of the problem shows that the solution is faulty, but might be saved by some suitable revision, or, as Hamming states, "...maybe the problem needs to be altered to fit the solution!"

-He adds this addendum to the last step:

-> But maybe the problem needs to be altered to fit the solution!

 In [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h), Pierce J. Howard discusses the four steps outlined by researcher [Graham Wallas](https://en.wikipedia.org/wiki/Graham_Wallas):

-1. Preparation: Doing research, gathering factors, assembling people or materials--whatever is needed to have all domain specific information at our disposal before the creative act.
+1. **Preparation**: Doing research, gathering factors, assembling people or materials--whatever is needed to have all domain specific information at our disposal before the creative act.

-2. Incubation: Allowing the collected materials to gestate, to be assimilated into our preexisting schemas, and to interplay6 unconsciously or consciously in our minds without the stress of having to produce.
+2. **Incubation**: Allowing the collected materials to gestate, to be assimilated into our preexisting schemas, and to interplay unconsciously or consciously in our minds without the stress of having to produce.

-3. Inspiration: The actual “Aha! “ or “Eureka!” moment when preparation and incubation produce inspiration.
+3. **Inspiration**: The actual “Aha! “ or “Eureka!” moment when preparation and incubation produce inspiration.

-4. Evaluation: The attempt to verify that the proposed solution is domain-relevant and logically fits the requirements of the original need or stimulus.
+4. **Evaluation**: The attempt to verify that the proposed solution is domain-relevant and logically fits the requirements of the original need or stimulus.

 In [Creativity](https://amzn.to/3tCdEwv), Csikszentmihalyi takes this one step further, adding a step he refers to as 'elaboration':